Grief loss and bereavement

 You Don’t Have To Be Strong

 We feel as though we have to be strong in the face of adversity because that’s what society tells us to do.
 But grief isn’t the time for being “strong.”
-It’s the time for feeling your emotions, accepting them and riding them out.
+It’s the time for feeling your emotions, accepting them, and riding them out.
 Not the time for putting on a brave face.
 Everyone falls apart sometimes, even if they pretend they don't.

 Only Talk If You Want To